-To create a backup using the Windows Backup utility (select models only), follow these steps:
+To create a backup using Backup and Restore, follow these steps:

 NOTE: Be sure that the computer is connected to AC power before you start the backup process.

 NOTE: The backup process may take over an hour, depending on file size and the speed of the computer.